Assistant Professor of Biomedical Engineering

 Representative Publications

 - Chahal, C Anwar A., Fares Alahdab, Babken Asatryan, Daniel Addison, Nay Aung, Mina K. Chung, Spiros Denaxas, et al. “Data Interoperability and Harmonization in Cardiovascular Genomic and Precision Medicine.”
 Circulation.
-Genomic and Precision Medicine, May 2025, e004624. https://doi.org/10.1161/circgen.124.004624.
+Genomic and Precision Medicine 18, no. 3 (June 2025): e004624. https://doi.org/10.1161/circgen.124.004624.

 - Taguibao, Candice, Salma Ajraoui, Jake Centra, Kieran F. Reid, Christina Daskalopoulou, Alberto Conde Freniche, Alan L. Hamilton, et al. “Identifying Concepts of Physical Activity Which Are Clinically Meaningful to Patients and Care Providers: A Systematic Review of Qualitative Research.”
 Clinical and Translational Science 18, no. 4 (April 2025): e70191. https://doi.org/10.1111/cts.70191.